kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 ## The generalized filename parser

 The revised file for parsing a filename into its components therefore needs to be augmented with these tests if it is to be robust and general.
-Note also that if no input is given, there can be no meaningful output.
-The file [`parsefilename.sh`]({attach}scripts/parsefilename.sh) embodies the improvements we have discussed and is available here for completeness.
+Note also that if no input is given, there can be no meaningful output; so we have to test that there is at least one command-line argument.
+The file [`parsefilename.sh`]({attach}scripts/parsefilename.sh) embodies the improvements we have discussed and is made available here for completeness.
+[The usual disclaimers about software merchantability](https://core.ac.uk/download/pdf/267973227.pdf) are implicit! \emojifont :wink: \normalfont

 ## Prettifying non-standard filenames

 We have now concluded the first part of processing a filename, and are ready to proceed to the second part, which is [prettifying](https://www.thefreedictionary.com/prettifying) a filename.
-Although filenames containing spaces, tabs, and and non-alphanumeric characters can be processed in Linux---when enclosed by single quotes---the natural etiquette in Linux file naming is not to use such non-standard characters.
+Although filenames containing spaces, tabs, and non-alphanumeric characters _can_ be processed in Linux---when enclosed by single quotes---the natural etiquette in Linux file naming is not to use such non-standard characters.

 But what happens if we are bequeathed files having such names?
-Renaming them one-by-one by hand will be laborious and even impractical.
-How may we automate the renaming of such files---to result in filenames that are meaningful as well as Linux-friendly?
+Renaming them one-by-one, by hand, will be laborious and even impractical.
+How may we automate the renaming of such files---to result in filenames that are both meaningful and Linux-friendly?
 That is what will occupy us for the rest of this blog.

 ## From cacophony to harmony

-The file naming convention in Linux is that there will be no spaces or other non-alphanumeric characters, _except for the underscore_ character `_` in a filename.
+The original file naming convention in Linux is that there will be no spaces or other non-alphanumeric characters, _except for the underscore_ character `_` in a filename; the dash, `-` is also accepted nowadays.
 This is because spaces are used as input field separators (IFS) to break up a string into its components: something known as [_word splitting_](https://mywiki.wooledge.org/WordSplitting?highlight=%28spaces%29%7C%28word%29%7C%28splitting%29) [@wordsplitting].

-But not all files respect this nomenclature of alphanumeric plus underscore characters alone.
+But not all filenames respect this nomenclature of alphanumeric plus underscore characters alone.
 What if you encountered a file named so: `El??Condor   _Pasa%^!.mp3`.
 How would you sanitize it into something that could be easily processed by Linux when supplied as an argument?

-This set me developing a simple script to convert all non-compatible characters into acceptable characters so that the end result would be a sanitized, Linux-compatible filename that still retained its meaning.
+This set me developing a simple script to convert all non-compatible characters into acceptable characters so that the end result would be a sanitized, Linux-compatible filename that still retained some of its meaning.
 Here is my thought process as an algorithm:

 #.
 Replace all non-standard characters with dashes `-`.
 #.
 Replace consecutive spaces, or other non-alphanumeric characters, by a _single_ dash.